stevensouza/automon/docs/automon-tutorial.md

 Automon provides a powerful way to add monitoring and tracing to your Java applications with minimal code changes, leveraging the strengths of AspectJ and various monitoring frameworks.
 By using load-time weaving, you gain flexibility and ease of testing, while build-time weaving offers better runtime performance and early error detection.

 Remember to consult the Automon documentation for more advanced features and configurations.
 Happy monitoring and tracing!

+## Glossary

+Aspect-Oriented Programming Concepts:
+- **AOP**: A programming paradigm that increases modularity by separating cross-cutting concerns.
+- **Cross-cutting concerns**: Functionalities or behaviors in a program that span multiple modules and can't be cleanly separated from the main business logic, such as logging, security, or transaction management.
+- **Aspect**: A module encapsulating cross-cutting concerns, containing pointcuts and advice.
+- **Join Point**: A specific moment during program execution where aspect code can be applied.
+- **Pointcut**: A set of join points where advice should be applied.
+- **Advice**: Code that executes at specified join points, defining actions to be taken.
+- **Weaving**: The process of applying aspects to a target object to create a new proxied object.

+AOP Technologies and Tools:
+- **AspectJ**: An aspect-oriented programming extension for Java.
+- **Spring AOP**: The aspect-oriented programming framework in the Spring Framework.
+- **Automon**: A Java library combining AOP (AspectJ) with monitoring and logging tools for declarative code monitoring and tracing.

+Weaving Types:
+- **BTW**: Build-Time Weaving, where aspects are woven during the build process.
+- **LTW**: Load-Time Weaving, where aspects are woven at runtime when classes are loaded.

+Related Technology:
+- **JMX**: Java Management Extensions, providing tools for managing and monitoring Java applications.